 When was the First Horror Film Made?

-Popular belief tells us that it was a well-known French filmmaker Georges Melies, who made the first horror film.
+A French filmmaker, Georges Melies, made the first horror film.
 The film was titled as Le Manoir Du Diable (French for: The House of the Devil).
 It was released in 1896, on Christmas Eve, in Paris.
 It was a three-minute film and contained many traditional pantomime elements.
 This film also depicts a haunted castle and manor of the devil.

 The Plot in Brief